Gallery

 Chimney

-A traditional chimney is built in the middle of the living room, with fresh air inlet for a tiled stove or fireplace.
+An insulated ceramic chimney is built in the middle of the living room, with fresh air inlet for a classic tiled stove or fireplace.

 Finishing the structure